 Mushrooms of British Columbia, the latest handbook from Royal BC Museum Books, is now available in many BC book outlets.
-The third handbook of mushrooms from the Press, this new 500-page, all-colour volume features illustrated, in-depth looks at 350 of BC's most common mushrooms.
-Another 850 BC mushrooms are mentioned in the text.
-Look for it in your local bookstore.
+This new 500-page, all-colour volume, currently a BC bestseller, features illustrated, in-depth looks at 350 of BC's most common mushrooms.

 On September 12, the new Mushrooms of British Columbia (BC Museum Books, 2021) was officially launched at a book signing at Munro's Books in Victoria, BC.
 Pictures by Thor Henrich, with permission.